SalomePlatform/yacs/doc/principes.rst

 A port corresponds to data stored in the associated study.
 The data has a name (the port name), a type (the port type), and a reference that gives the entry into the study.
 This reference is either a SALOME Entry (for example 0:1:1:2) or a path in the SALOME study tree (for example, /Geometry/box_1).

+To create this type of node:

+- from the GUI, see :ref:`studyin_node`
+- in a XML file, see :ref:`xml_studyin`
+- from python interface, see :ref:`py_studyin`

 StudyOut node
 ++++++++++++++++++
 A StudyOut node only has input data ports.
 It is used to store results in a SALOME study.
 The associated study is given by its SALOME StudyID.